sri-arjuna/SWARM/docs/README.md

 KNOWN ISSUES
 ------------

-* iMac / Apple users must manualy update their BASH to 4.3 using homebrew, see this [StackExchange Article](https://apple.stackexchange.com/questions/193411/update-bash-to-version-4-0-on-osx/197172#197172)
+* iMac / Apple users must manualy update their BASH to 4.3 (or higher) using homebrew, see this [StackExchange Article](https://apple.stackexchange.com/questions/193411/update-bash-to-version-4-0-on-osx/197172#197172)